mateusz/tfexample/README.md

 Create an SSH keypair (this cannot be currently created by terraform):

-    aws ec2 create-key-pair --key-name tfexample --output text
+    aws ec2 create-key-pair --key-name tfexample --output text | cat

-Copy the private key part and paste it into your, then add it to your ssh agent.
+Copy the private key part and paste it into a file in `.ssh`, then add it to your ssh agent.
 On mac:

     pbpaste > ~/.ssh/tfexample
     chmod 600 ~/.ssh/tfexample